 Easier to Clean and Keep Clean

-When ceramic coating is applied, sio2 nano particles fill in the pores to chemically bond and level the surface above the paint with an incredibly smooth and slick non-porous barrier that prevents contaminants such as dirt, grime, bird droppings, insects, and hard water deposits from bonding to the paint.
+When graphene coating is applied to the painted surface it levels the surface with an incredibly smooth, super slick, and tough barrier that helps to prevent contaminants such as dirt, grime, bird droppings, insects, and hard water deposits from bonding to the paint.

 Seriously Hard Protective Barrier

-Not only does the super slick finish help prevent contaminants from bonding to the paint, after ceramic coating is cured it becomes exponentially harder than the original paint.
-Most mainstream ceramic coatings on the market claim to have 9H or even 10H on the hardness scale.
-Consequently, Diamonds are 10H on the hardness scale.
-What this means is ceramic coated paint will resist scratches, swirls, and paint chips exponentially more than the soft underlying paint.
-This is not to claim that scratches, swirls and paint chips cannot happen, it is just much more difficult to introduce these types of blemishes to ceramic coated painted surfaces than unprotected paint and offers a far superior protection to traditional waxes and sealants.
+Not only does the super slick finish help prevent contaminants from bonding to the paint, after graphene coating is applied and fully cured it becomes exponentially harder than the original paint.
+Mainstream graphene coatings on the market claim to have 9H on the hardness scale.
+Consequently, Diamonds are 10H.
+What this means is graphene coated paint will resist scratches, swirls, and paint chips exponentially more than the soft underlying paint.
+This is not to claim that scratches, swirls and paint chips cannot happen, it's just much more difficult to introduce these types of blemishes to the coated surfaces than unprotected paint and consequently offers a far superior protection to traditional waxes and sealants.

-This is the buzzword of the day for marketing ceramic coating.
+This has been a favorite buzzword for marketing graphene coatings.
 "Hydro" is another word for water and "phobic" is another word for fear.
 It's a pretty slick term suggesting that water is afraid of ceramic coating and when the two meet up, the water quickly slips away.

-The super slick ceramic coating prevents water from penetrating any pores in the paint at a microscopic level and when water molecules are introduced to cured ceramic coating they attract to each other because they cannot stick to the ceramic coating.
-This can be seen visually by the water beading to extremely round beads then sliding off the surface.
+The super slick leveled coating prevents water molecules from grabbing onto the paint, and when the water molecules set on top of cured graphene coating they attract to each other because they cannot stick to the coating.
+This can be seen visually by water forming extremely round beads then sliding off the surface.

 I think it's safe to say pretty much anyone who lands on this page knows what carnuba wax is.
-It's a paste that you apply to the paint to consequently do the exact same thing as ceramic coating, and that is to protect the paint from UV, contaminants and scratches, and make the surface slicker and glossier.
+It's a paste that you apply to the paint to consequently do the exact same thing as ceramic coating, and that is to protect the paint from ultraviolet rays, contaminants, and scratches and make the surface slicker and glossier.
 The biggest issue with carnuba wax is it does not last much longer than 6-8 weeks and if you want continued protection it needs to be reapplied quite often.
-And of course, ceramic coating offers an unprecedented level of protection to your paint.
+Of course graphene coating offers unprecedented levels of protection to your paint.

-There are many alternatives under the category of "Polymer Sealants", which many are superior to carnuba wax.
-However, they do not come close to matching the properties of ceramic coatings.
+Regarding polymer sealants, there are many alternatives most of which are superior to carnuba wax.
+However, they do not come close to matching the properties of graphene coatings.